Online Doctorate in Organizational Leadership With Christian Ministry

 • The opportunities and challenges facing leaders in the global environment, with a focus on the aspects of leading global and diverse workforces

-Emerge from this degree program with a renewed and strengthened sense of faith blended with purpose.
-The Doctor of Education in Organizational Leadership with an Emphasis in Christian Ministry (Qualitative) program prepares graduates to become stewards of the faith and to drive forward progress within churches and other Christian organizations.
-This degree may allow you to pursue a career directing or administrating operations within nonprofits and educational settings.
+Emerge from this advanced degree program with a renewed and strengthened sense of faith blended with purpose.
+This qualitative program helps prepare graduates to become stewards of faith and to drive forward progress within faith-based settings.

 Alumni Doctoral Degree Scholarship